smart-data-lake/sdl-lsp/README.md

 ```

 This prompt helps the AI understand the context of your Smart Data Lake Builder configuration and provide more relevant suggestions for code completion.

+Don't forget to **restart the LSP Server** if you want to apply the customized prompt.

 ## Authors